Privacy Policy

 If you want to know what personal data we hold about you, you can ask us for details of that personal data and for a copy of it (where any such personal data is held).
 This is known as a “subject access request”.

-All subject access requests should be made in writing and postal address shown in Part 15.
+All subject access requests should be made in writing to the postal address shown in Part 15.

 There is not normally any charge for a subject access request.
 If your request is ‘manifestly unfounded or excessive’ (for example, if you make repetitive requests) a fee may be charged to cover our administrative costs in responding.